nobuto-m/nobuto-m.github.io/content/en/post/2025/how-to-prevent-trackpoint-events-from-waking-up-thinkpad-t14-gen-5-amd-from-suspend/index.md

  └─Real Time Clock alarm timer [rtc0]: enabled
 ```

-The touchpad event was straightforward.
-The only difference was the ID of the device.
+Disabling the touchpad event was straightforward.
+The only difference from Gen 5 was the ID of the device.

 ```shell
 KERNEL=="i2c-ELAN0678:00", SUBSYSTEM=="i2c", DRIVERS=="i2c_hid_acpi", ATTR{power/wakeup}="disabled"
 ```

 When it comes to the TrackPoint or power source event, nothing was able to stop it from waking up the system even after disabling all wakeup sources.
-I came across a hidden gem (at least to me) as `amd_s2idle.py`.
-The ["S0i3/s2idle analysis script for AMD systems"](https://gitlab.freedesktop.org/drm/amd/-/blob/master/scripts/amd_s2idle.py) is full with domain knowledge like where to look into in `/proc` or `/sys` or how to enable debug and read the debug logs.
+I came across a hidden gem named `amd_s2idle.py`.
+The ["S0i3/s2idle analysis script for AMD systems"](https://gitlab.freedesktop.org/drm/amd/-/blob/master/scripts/amd_s2idle.py) is full with the domain knowledge of s2idle like where to look in `/proc` or `/sys` or how to enable debug and what part of the logs is important.

-By running the script, I get the following output with information around the unexpected wakeup.
+By running the script, I got the following output around the unexpected wakeup.

 ```
 $ sudo python3 ./amd_s2idle.py --debug-ec --duration 30